 i Overview of alternatives to litigation

 In the Netherlands, the most frequently used forms of alternative dispute resolution are arbitration, mediation and binding advice.

-The Dutch Arbitration Act (incorporated in Articles 1022 to 1077 CCP) is modelled on the UNCITRAL Model Law.
+The Dutch Arbitration Act (incorporated in Articles 1022 to 1077 DCCP) is modelled on the UNCITRAL Model Law.
 The provisions of the Arbitration Act are mostly of an optional nature.
 The legislature has explicitly stressed, time and again, the importance of party autonomy in arbitration.

 iv Other forms of alternative dispute resolution

 Parties can agree to solve their dispute by a decision given by one or more third parties appointed as binding advisers.
 The advice rendered is considered to be an agreement between the parties.
 Consequently, a party failing to comply with that advice is in breach of contract.
 In view of its aim of providing certainty and finality, an agreement on binding advice can be vacated only on limited grounds (such as mistake, undue influence, duress or misrepresentation).
 A binding advice agreement does not preclude the possibility of requesting relief in summary proceedings.
 Except for general due process and contractual requirements, there are no specific procedural rules concerning binding advice.

 The Financial Services Complaints Tribunal (Kifid) is the most well-known institute that resolves disputes based on binding advice and has been explicitly recognised by the Minister of Finance for that purpose.
 Consumers who are dissatisfied with the services of a bank, insurer or other financial institution can turn to Kifid to have their claim resolved.
 The Act on Financial Supervision requires financial institutions to submit to dispute resolution by Kifid.